-We are affiliated to the Craft Brewing Association, the only UK homebrewing organisation recognised by CAMRA, the Campaign for Real Ale.
+We are affiliated to both the National Assication of Wine and Beer Makers (NAWB), and the Craft Brewing Association (CBA), the only UK homebrewing organisation recognised by CAMRA, the Campaign for Real Ale.

 At London Amateur Brewers we encourage our members to contribute to the club by bringing their homebrewed wares for sampling.
 We are honest in our appraisal of all samples brought for tasting as we firmly believe hearing constructive impartial advice is the only way to improve one’s beer-making.
 We have the benefit at LAB of having a number of highly experienced brewers and qualified beer judges among our members, so there is a wealth of knowledge freely available to tap into.